Skip to main content

 Required Landlord Disclosures in Florida

-In Florida, landlords must provide tenants with these disclosures.
+In Florida, landlords must provide renters with these disclosures.

 • Federal law requires landlords renting out units built before 1978 to provide tenants with information about lead-based paint hazards.

-• You must provide the tenant with the names and addresses of the person tasked with the management of the unit.
+• You must provide the resident with the names and addresses of the person tasked with the management of the unit.

 • Landlords with five or more rental units must disclose to the tenants how they’re storing the security deposits and whether the account is interest-bearing.

-• You must provide your tenant with information regarding radon gas.
+• You must provide your renter with information regarding radon gas.
 That is, whether or not it is present in or near the unit.

 Tenants’ Rights & Responsibilities in Florida